-- 1. That MPM is licensed by the Malta Financial Services Authority to act as the Retirement Scheme Administrator ('RSA') and Trustee of the Scheme.
-That the Scheme is licensed as a Personal Retirement Scheme. - 2.
-That Continental Wealth Management ('CWM') is a company registered in Spain.
+- 1. That Continental Wealth Management ('CWM') is a company registered in Spain.
 Before it ceased to trade, CWM acted as adviser and provided financial advice to investors.
 CWM was authorised to trade in Spain and in France by Trafalgar International GmbH ('Trafalgar').
-Global Net Limited ('Global Net'), an unregulated company, is an associate company of Trafalgar and offers administrative services to entities outside the European Union. - 3.
-That MPM is not linked or affiliated in any manner to CWM, Trafalgar or Global Net. - 4.
-That MPM is not licensed to provide investment advice. - 5.
-That MPM shall address each of the issues raised by the Complainant in the Complaint.
+Global Net Limited ('Global Net'), an unregulated company, is an associate company of Trafalgar and offers administrative services to entities outside the European Union. - 2.
+That MPM is not linked or affiliated in any manner to CWM, Trafalgar or Global Net. - 3.
+That MPM is not licensed to provide investment advice. - 4.
+That, preliminary the Complaint relates to conduct which occurred before the entry into force of Chapter 555 of the Laws of Malta on 18 April 2016.
+In this regard, MPM noted that the Complaint was filed on the 18 September 2018 and argued that this was therefore beyond the two-year time period allowed by Article 21(1)(b) of the said law.
+MPM submitted that for these reasons, the Complaint cannot be entertained.